 This study found that audit quality, managerial ownership, and institutional ownership have a positive association with real earnings management.
 As expected, this study found that audit committees can mitigate real earnings management practices.
 However, the proportion of independent boards of commissioners and CSR disclosure does not influence real earnings management.
-This research provides insight for investors, regulators, and academicians that management tends to choose earnings management through real activities, especially if management and institutional ownership are high.
-Using a highly qualified audit firm will lead management to avoid engaging in accrual-based earnings management and move to real earnings management.
+This research provides insight for investors, regulators, and academicians that management tends to choose earnings management through real activities, especially if management to avoid engaging in accrual-based earnings management and move to real earnings management.
 Therefore, auditors need to be more careful and thorough in conducting audits, especially detecting earnings manipulation practices through real activities.
 Meanwhile, the proportion of independent commissioners does not significantly influence real earnings management.
 It could be interpreted that the existence of independent commissioners is not yet optimal but is still just a formality to fulfill regulatory requirements.